Isabelle Kusman

 Isabelle Kusman (born December 29, 2003) is an American actress.

 Kusman grew up dancing in St. Louis prior to seeking out an acting career.
 She became interested in acting after performing in a production of Annie in high school.

 In 2021, Kusman would be cast in Paul Thomas Anderson's Licorice Pizza, as well as in Steven Spielberg's The Fabelmans.
 In 2022, she would be cast in Francis Ford Coppola's Megalopolis.
-She will next appear in the Netflix series His & Hers.
+She appears in the Netflix series His & Hers.